emcf/thepipe/README.md

 [![codecov](https://codecov.io/gh/emcf/thepipe/graph/badge.svg?token=KHD1PDOSHF)](https://codecov.io/gh/emcf/thepipe) ![python-gh-action](https://github.com/emcf/thepipe/actions/workflows/python-ci.yml/badge.svg)

 The pipe is a tool for feeding complex real-world data into large language models.
-The pipe is built on top of dozens of carefully-crafted heuristics to create sensible representations from a wide variety of sources, including code projects, scientific papers, web pages, github repos, data files, databases, and more.
+It is built on top of dozens of carefully-crafted heuristics to create sensible representations from a variety of sources, including code projects, scientific papers, web pages, github repos, data files, databases, and more.

 ## 🛠️ How it works

 The pipe is accessible from the command line or from python.
-The input source is either a file path, a URL, .zip, or a directory path.
+The input source is either a file path, a URL, or a directory (or zip file) path.
 The pipe will extract information from the source and process it for downstream use with LLMs.
 The output is an opinionated, sensible text-based (or multimodal) representation of the extracted information, carefully crafted to work well with LLMs such as GPT or Claude.
 It uses a variety of heuristics to optimize the output for tasks such as [AI-native extraction](https://docs.mathpix.com/#process-a-pdf), [LLMLingua](https://arxiv.org/abs/2403.12968), [Ctags](https://en.wikipedia.org/wiki/Ctags), automatic image encoding, and more.

 ## 📂 Supported input sources